 The Company reports its investment in the European Cities Partnership SCSp ("ECF") and Asia Pacific Cities Fund ("APCF"), investment funds managed by an affiliate of TIAA, (the "International Affiliated Funds") under the equity method of accounting.
-The equity method income from the investment in International Affiliated Funds represent the Company's allocable share of the fund's net income for the year ended December 31, 2018 and is reported as income from Investment in International Affiliated Fund on the Company's Consolidated Statements of Operations.
+The equity method income from the investment in International Affiliated Funds represent the Company's allocable share of the fund's net income for the year ended December 31, 2018 and is reported as income from Investment in International Affiliated Funds Statements of Operations.